 One of the most common reasons dogs see their veterinarians for emergency appointments is because of a bite wound.
 The bite wound may have been caused by another family dog or by a fight with a strange or unfamiliar animal.

 Why do dogs bite?

 In puppies, biting is often part of aggressive play.
 In adult dogs, biting or other aggressive behaviors can have multiple underlying motives or causes.
-Aggressive behaviors such as growling, lunging, snarling, snapping or biting are used as a means of communication and to resolve competitive issues or perceived threats.
-The competition may be over food, territory, attention of an owner, position in a pack or group, as a protective reaction towards another dog, etc.
+Aggressive behaviors such as growling, lunging, snarling, snapping, or biting are used as a means of communication and to resolve competitive issues or perceived threats.
+The competition may be over food, territory, attention of an owner, position in a pack or group, or as a protective reaction towards another dog.

 How serious are dog bite wounds?

 Dog bites can cause significant injury to the skin and soft tissues.
 The dog's teeth and jaws are very powerful and the wounds they inflict can crush or tear muscles and skin, penetrate through the chest wall causing lung collapse, or cause serious or fatal damage to intestinal organs.
 Even a bite that does not break the skin can cause crushing or bruising injuries to the underlying soft tissues.

 Bite wounds are commonly inflicted on the legs or around the head and neck.
 Vital structures in the neck that could be easily injured include major blood vessels, numerous nerves, the esophagus (tube connecting the throat with the stomach), and the trachea (windpipe).
 Wounds on the face can cause severe damage to the eyes, ears, or mouth.
 With bite wounds on the legs, there is a risk that the injury can involve the joints.